Electroluminescence and charge multiplication in liquid xenon with a VCC-like Microstrip Plate: Discussion

-Gain variations in time have previously been reported for MGSC in gas.
+Gain variations in time have been widely reported for MSGC in gas.
 In some cases, the gain depended on the irradiation rate, but in the others the gain was only a function of time after applying the bias voltage independently of the irradiation rate.
 Both gain drop and gain increase over time have been observed; other more complex behaviours have also been noticed.
-For further details, we refer to \cite{RD28:1996, Bouclier:1993, BOUCLIER:1992, BOUCLIER199174, Bateman:1992, Pestov:1994} and the references therein.
+For further details, we refer for example to \cite{BOUCLIER199174, BOUCLIER:1992, Bateman:1992, Bouclier:1993, Pestov:1994, RD28:1996} and the references therein.

 Gain changes after voltage application and at a minimal exposure to radiation (with no irradiation, virtually) have been noticed in most of the MSGC on dielectric supports.
 As reported in \cite{Bouclier:1993, Pestov:1994}, for MSGCs on substrates made of ionic glasses with $\rho\sim 10^{15}~\Omega\cdot$cm, a gain drop of 15\% was observed on a time scale of about 1~hour while for an electronically conductive glass (similar to the one used here) with $\rho\sim 10^{9}-10^{12}~\Omega\cdot$cm, no changes were detected (all measurements in gas at room temperature).
 A possible mechanism for such a variation is the polarization of the high-resistivity material, which behaves as a dielectric upon application of the voltage across it.